fortrabbit/docs/12.dev-tips/performance-problems.md

 Most slow websites can be backtraced to a PEBCAK - problem exists between chair and keyboard.
 In other words: It's the website developers responsibility to create code that ships fast.
 Most often it's oversight or missing experience and attention about [performance design](/11.dev-tips/performance-design.md).

+## Swap issues

+In some cases swap usage by the application is not possible.
+In these cases you might see dreaded white-pages and along going error messages in the log: "Allowed memory size of 1234.. bytes exhausted (tried to allocate 234 bytes)."
+This should be understand as an urgent reminder to scale up the [PHP plan](/10.components/1.php.md).

 ## What to do on PHP performance problems

 ### Use load testing